anav5704/CS000/src/content/bonus/lazygit-setup.md

 # LazyGit Global Alias

 Just as we set a global alias for `git`, we can set a global alias for `lazygit`.
 Do this yourself.
-If you are stuck then you can refer to the chapter wehre we get a global alias for `git`.
+If you are stuck then you can refer to the chapter where we get a global alias for `git`.
 Since our alias for `git` was `g`, we can use `l` for `lazygit`.